 If there is a cause you want to support, chances are there is an established organization you can come alongside.
 Contact these organizations with questions or even volunteer to help your cause.
 Even a few hours a month can help build momentum.

 Contact Your Congressional Representatives

-Items covered in these free courses include the laws that place restrictions on federal employees (the Hatch Act) and active duty members (DOD Directive 1344.10).
+Items covered in these free courses include the laws that place restrictions on federal employees, such as the Hatch Act and active-duty members as detailed in DOD Directive 1344.10.

 You don’t have to take a course to contact your officials.
 Start by looking up who they are here:

 - Contact your Representative: https://www.house.gov/representatives/find-your-representative

 Once you put in your location and get the names of your representatives (two senators and one congressperson), you can search their websites and request a meeting, call or send them an email.
 Write an email and save it to your computer for future copy/pasting.

 Another way to connect to your representatives is on Twitter.
 Most, if not all, tweet or at least have accounts.
 If you have something to say, tag them.
 Hashtags like #AxeTheWidowsTax helped the grassroots efforts of many military widows.

 For many, running for elected office feels like someone else’s job.
 But nothing could be further from the truth.
 As a veteran or military spouse or family member-turned-advocate, you have a unique insight into a world that less than one percent of the population understands, the military.